 L’Equipe, the French sports newspaper, called the match “one of the greatest masterpieces of [Zidane’s] life.”
-Behold:
+Behold, with appropriate soundtrack.

 I got a little wrapped up in this excitement myself.
 A photo went around of Zidane sitting with his teammates the morning after the Brazil match.
 He is drinking coffee and having a smoke.
 Not only was he a soccer God, he indulged small human vices!
 How cool!
 How French!
 I made the picture my desktop wallpaper.
 I was a longtime casual fan who suddenly had it bad, and I wasn’t the only one: That week, George Vecsey of the New York Times said Zidane was “the coolest man on the planet.”
 I went out and bought a DVD set called “Zinedine Zidane: Comme dans un rêve” and watched all three and half hours of it before the final (I can still take strange solace and delight watching those DVDs, which apart from testimonials show nothing but one perfect pass, dribble, and shot after another).